FIRST-Tech-Challenge/FtcRobotController/README.md

 * Shows a warning message if a LinearOpMode exists prematurely due to failure to monitor for the start condition
 * Improves error message shown when the Driver Station and Robot Controller are incompatible with each other
 * Driver Station OpMode Control Panel now disabled while a Restart Robot is in progress
-* Disables advanced settings related to WiFi direct when the Robot Controller is a Control Hub.
+* Disables advanced settings related to Wi-Fi Direct when the Robot Controller is a Control Hub.
 * Tint phone battery icons on Driver Station when low/critical.
 * Uses names "Control Hub Portal" and "Control Hub" (when appropriate) in new configuration files
 * Improve I2C read performance